Download eBooks & Wiring Diagrams (FREE)

 3. Go slow!
 Being meticulous goes a long way to getting great, accurate results.

 You’ll be sitting and laying on your camper van cushions EVERY DAY.
-Therefore, you need to get a durable fabric cover that can withstand the regular wear and tear of normal life.
+Therefore, you need to get a durable fabric cover that can withstand normal life’s regular wear and tear.

 So, when you’re wandering the aisles of the local fabric store, make sure to look for an ‘upholstery-grade’ fabric with a high double-rub count.